jordles/notes/Python.md

 Functions: **def**, **return**

 You don't need to learn this whole list now.
 We'll dive into each keyword as we encounter them.
 There are additional reserved keywords in Python.
 If you would like to read about them, please visit the linked “Python Keywords” article in the Resources section at the end of this study guide.

+`return` - used inside a function to send a value back to the caller.
+It makes your code more reusable by allowing you to use the output of a function in other parts of your program.
+You can return multiple values by separating them with commas.
+Returning multiple values means we can assign multiple variables to the output of a function.

+## Python Data Types

+Common data types in Python include:
+* **int** - Integer data type represents whole numbers (e.g., -3, 0, 42).
+* **float** - Float data type represents decimal numbers (e.g., 3.14 or 2.718).
+* **bool** - Boolean data type represents logical values (e.g., True or False).
+* **str** - String data type represents text (e.g., "Hello, world!").
+* **list** - List data type represents an ordered collection of items (e.g., [1, 2, 3, 4, 5]).
+* **tuple** - Tuple data type represents an ordered collection of items (e.g., (1, 2, 3, 4, 5)).
+* **dict** - Dictionary data type represents a collection of key-value pairs (e.g., {"name": "John", "age": 30}).
+* **set** - Set data type represents an unordered collection of unique items (e.g., {1, 2, 3, 4, 5}).
+* **NoneType** - NoneType data type represents the absence of a value (e.g., None). (shows for example where is no return value from a function, or a variable that has not been assigned a value yet)

 ## Naming Conventions